Snickerdoodle Cookies Recipe

 - Dry ingredients – In a medium bowl, combine the all-purpose flour, cream of tartar, baking soda, and salt.

-Pro tip - We do not want to activate the gluten in our flour so do not overmix. - Chill the cookie dough in the refrigerator for 20 minutes or until firm enough to roll into balls.
+- Chill the cookie dough in the fridge for an hour or until firm enough to roll into balls.

-Pro tip - These cookies will spread, they are soft and slightly puffed when freshly baked.
-So, let them cool on the cookie sheet.
-Otherwise, they will break easily. - When cooled, transfer to an airtight container.
+- Store: When cooled, transfer to an airtight container.
 These cookies will stay fresh for up to 7 days at room temperature.
 They can also be frozen for up to 3 months.

 Tips and troubleshooting

 - These cookies use cream of tartar and baking soda instead of baking powder.
-While you can use 1 ½ teaspoon of baking powder with ½ teaspoon of baking soda instead, the true flavor of a snickerdoodle comes with the addition of cream of tartar.
+While you can use 1 1/2 tsp of baking powder with 1/2 tsp of baking soda instead, the true flavor of a snickerdoodle comes with the addition of cream of tartar.
 It adds tartness as well as softness to the cookies and increases the power of leavening in the cookies.

 These cookies will keep in an air-tight container at room temperature for up to 7 days.

 These cookies use cream of tartar and baking soda instead of baking powder.
-While you can use 1 ½ teaspoon of baking powder with ½ teaspoon of baking soda instead, the true flavor of a snickerdoodle comes with the addition of cream of tartar.
+While you can use 1 1/2 tsp of baking powder with 1/2 tsp of baking soda instead, the true flavor of a snickerdoodle comes with the addition of cream of tartar.
 It adds tartness as well as softness to the cookies and increases the power of leavening in the cookies.

-Snickerdoodles are sweeter, softer, and chewy cookies with lightly crisp golden edges and a stronger flavor of cinnamon.
-Sugar cookies are mostly vanilla flavored.
+Snickerdoodles are sweeter, softer, and chewier cookies with lightly crisp golden edges and a stronger flavor of cinnamon.
+Sugar cookies are mostly vanilla-flavored.
 They can be soft or firm if they are meant to be frosted.

 Snickerdoodle Cookies